 On the homefront: I love sun.
 The older I get I just can’t seem to get enough of it.
 It fuels me and energizes me and as much as everyone says it’s not good for you- I don’t care, I choose to believe it is good for me.
 Yes, I am wrinkled and freckled, and I suppose that is the trade-off.

-The other day, Brian and I went on a very sunny walk.
+The other day, in Encinitas, Brian and I went on a very sunny walk.
+It was glorious.
 We were several miles from home and out of nowhere, a storm overtook us.
 A downpour like you’d see in the tropics.
-At first, it was really irritating, there was nowhere to take cover and we were not prepared.
+At first, it was really irritating, there was nowhere to take cover and we were not prepared- in our shorts and tee shirts.
 Within minutes, we were drenched.
-There was no point in walking around the puddles, because my shoes had puddles in them.
+There was no point in walking around the puddles because my tennis shoes had puddles in them. 😉